rsksmart/RSKIPs/IPs/RSKIP455.md

 Update the process of creating the PowPeg composition change migration transaction to include multiple outputs to the new PowPeg address, ensuring that the Bridge has enough UTXOs available to operate normally.

-### How many outputs

-The Bridge contract creates a single peg-out transaction every 360 Rootstock blocks, this transaction includes all the peg-out requests sent during that period [[2]](#references).
-Under current network conditions, this is approximately every 3 hours.

-After a peg-out transaction is created it requires 4,000 Rootstock blocks to be confirmed and signed, approximately 33 hours.
-Once the transaction is broadcasted it requires 100 Bitcoin confirmations for the change UTXO to be registered in the Bridge, approximately 16 hours.
-Adding these values, we can estimate that after a UTXO is spent in a peg-out transaction it will take approximately 49 hours for the change UTXO to be available in the Bridge to be used for other peg-out transactions.

-Considering one peg-out transaction created every 3 hours, in a 49 hour period the Bridge creates approximately 17 peg-out transactions.
-Estimating 2 inputs per peg-out, the Bridge requires at least 34 UTXOs to function normally and prevent delays in peg-out processing times.

-The proposal is that migration transactions include **50 outputs** to the new PowPeg address, to ensure availability for the Bridge to process peg-out requests in time.

 ### How many inputs

 Current restriction, implemented as part of RSKIP294 [[1]](#references), limits the number of inputs in a migration transaction to **50**.
 This restriction was part of a limitation of a previous version of the PowHSM firmware.
 New versions currently in use by the pegnatories no longer have this restriction.